KristinaP09/KristinaP09/README.md

 - 「 ✦ 𝐍𝐚𝐦𝐞 ✦ 」 Anyway, I have a Chinese name given by the CYCU, 許蒂娜 (Xǔ dì nà) 😀

-- My old personal webpage, hosted via two forgotten and inaccessible GitHub accounts, are still viewable [here](https://patternkps.github.io) and [here](https://kpnaga08.github.io/about/).
+- My old personal webpages, hosted via two forgotten and inaccessible GitHub accounts, are still viewable [here](https://patternkps.github.io) and [here](https://kpnaga08.github.io/about/).
 For my latest work and updates, please continue browsing this new site.